nanoskript/dynasty-scans-proxy/README.md

 Image proxy for [Dynasty Scans](https://dynasty-scans.com/) that is geographically close to Dynasty Scans' servers and compresses images into the WebP format.

+## Deprecation notice

+As of May 4, 2024, Dynasty Scans now serves images in the WebP format:

+> Image conversion from .png/.jpg to .webp for web view to save on bandwidth when delivering images on the website.
+This
+> means downloaded archives are untouched and remain exactly as the scanlator/volunteer uploaded it.

+I will keep `dynasty-scans-proxy` up for the foreseeable future, but it may no longer be beneficial to use it.

 ## Why use this?

 If you are not close to Europe (where Dynasty Scans' servers are located), the time it takes to load an image may be